 If you want to watch a Chinese film with a power couple and slow-burn romance, look no further than The Story of Ming Lan.
 Zhao Li Ying plays Sheng Ming Lan, the sixth daughter of an official by his 2nd concubine.
 Ming Lan has learned to hide her intelligence from her mother’s death and play the role.

 This perfectly juxtaposes Feng Shao Feng’s Gu Ting Ye, a blunt but genius son of the Marquis of Ningyuan.
-Both are seen as the failure of their families, so it is even more satisfying to see them become a team and succeed.
+Both are seen as the failures of their families, so it is even more satisfying to see them become a team and succeed.
 It also doesn’t hurt that the actors and actresses were married when this drama was filmed, so naturally, they had chemistry.
 You won’t regret watching this historical drama.

 17. Joy of Life (2019, Amazon Prime)

-From the first episode of this Chinese historical drama tv series, you can tell it will be a unique one.
+From the first episode of this Chinese historical drama TV series, you can tell it will be a unique one.
 Joy of Life sees Fan Xian, a man born in the 21st century, reincarnated in the ancient empire of Southern Qing.
 As the illegitimate son of the Emperor (played by Chen Daoming), he is born with a death mark.
 As he still retains memories of the 21st century, Fan Xian must navigate politics, martial arts, and romance to survive the Palace.

 The casting is on point, with Zhang Ruoyun as the misplaced main lead.
 The story takes full advantage of his knowledge of the 21st century being out of place, as he is considered weird and odd.
 This also leads to some hilarious scenes.
 Multiple storylines and mysteries intertwine with one another, meaning there is something for everyone in this drama.